 While you can select the same field as Status semantic for the background color, you should know that this case has a limitation in Kanban.
 When drag and dropping cards between columns in Kanban (which affects the Status field’s value), the Background color will not be updated on-the-fly.
 To see the updated background color for the card, you should either change status via the artifact modal or refresh the page.

-The Initial Effort semantic is special in that it only exists if the project has the Agile Dashboard enabled.
+The Initial Effort semantic is special in that it only exists if the project has the Backlog enabled.
 In the agile context, it is supposed to represent the estimated effort for a given task, story, sprint, release…

 In order to use this semantic you need to have a numeric field in your tracker that corresponds to this initial effort notion.

-The initial effort is used in the Agile Dashboard content and planning views.
+The initial effort is used in the Backlog content and planning views.